kekuchan/lexikonarium/docs/README.md

 the first letter of these words, their meaning is looked up and displayed above.

+Save the dictionaries in the menu with "Save", choose a file system type like "idb://" (permanent storage in the browser, unless it gets cleared so be sure to make backups as detailed below).
+From now on, this tutorial will shorthand "idb://" as a leading
+"/" for simplicity purposes (though in the application it will still be written out fully).
-Save the dictionaries in the menu with "Save", "/", "/" (or choose another path), "New file", type in some name ending with ".laf" (Lexikonarium archive file), choose "Create", tap or click on the created ".laf" file, and choose "Select".
+Tap or click "/", (or choose another path),
+"New file", type in some name ending with ".laf" (Lexikonarium archive file), choose "Create", tap or click on the created ".laf" file, and choose "Select".
 Optionally type in some comment, and choose "Save".
 Creating a backup as a safety measure is done with choosing the saved path, then the ".laf" file, and "Download".
 To exit the menu, tap or click "Cancel".

-To load a saved ".laf" file, choose in the menu "Load", "/", tap or click on the ".laf" file (or upload a backup file before that by choosing the folder path and "Upload file"), then "Select" and "Load".
+To load a saved ".laf" file, choose in the menu "Load", "/", tap or click on the ".laf" file
+(or upload a backup file before that by choosing the folder path and "Upload file"), then "Select" and "Load".
 This overwrites any of the currently used dictionaries, expressions and meanings with those in the ".laf" file.
 To exit the menu, tap or click "Cancel".
 If editing is needed, then the loaded
 ".laf" file has to be converted in the menu with "Edit" and "Convert".
 To exit the menu, tap or click "Cancel".

 # Change logs